IYordanova/sc-challenge/aggregate/README.md

 - The solution will be judged on correctness, clarity and efficiency.
 - Please include some tests which can be run to validate your solution.
 - We expect this should take roughly one hour.

+### You can run npm test to run the tests for the aggregate task